lothrond/arch-mk/README.md

 ### Media playback

-The user will not be able to dycrypt encrypted CD/DVD/Blueray disks, and will need to supply their own `KEYDB.cfg` file.
+The user will not be able to decrypt encrypted CD/DVD/Blueray disks, and will need to supply their own `KEYDB.cfg` file.

 #### Copyright (C) 2025, lothrond <lothrond AT proton DOT me>